Badaling Expressway: Road conditions

-Warning

-Kilometre sections 49-50 heading out of Beijing are areas where fog may occur.
-The same applies for the stretch between Shahe and Xisanqi, especially at night.
-The Valley of Death (see relevant part of this article) is a (potential) speed trap and a black spot for traffic accidents.
-Other speed traps are around the area leaving urban and part of suburban Beijing.

 Tolls

 Tolls are /km as of 5th Ring Road intersection for sections south of the toll gate.
 (The 5th Ring Road intersection is free only for vehicles heading north toward Badaling.)

 The entire stretch north of the 5th Ring Road to Kangzhuang costs (for small passenger cars).

 Lanes

 The expressway is 6 lanes (3 up, 3 down) from Madian - Nankou; and 4 lanes (2 up, 2 down) thereafter.

 Traffic

 Traffic is mainly concentrated in the Madian - Huilongguan section, and the Shangqing Bridge is a traffic bottleneck.
-It can become potentially slow after Juyongguan (mountainous region).

-Long traffic jams can clog up to the extent that the stretch from Madian to Jianxiang can become a three-lane car park during rush hour.
-For the following stretch until the Qinghe Toll Gate, the right part of the expressway can get clogged up with vehicles leaving the expressway.
-During both rush hour periods, the Huilongguan exit is likely to form a large traffic line.

 Major exits

 Beijing Section: N. 3rd Ring Road, N. 4th Ring Road, N. 5th Ring Road, Huilongguan, N. 6th Ring Road, Changping, Nankou, Badaling, Yanqing.

-Service areas

-Service areas exist for both directions near Xisanqi and near Baige/Changping.

 Connections

 Ring Roads of Beijing: Connects with the N. 3rd Ring Road at Madian, the N. 4th Ring Road at Jianxiang Bridge, the N. 5th Ring Road at Qinghe, and the N. 6th Ring Road at Baige.

 Jingzhang Expressway: Becomes the Jingzhang Expressway west of the City Boundary toll gate.